punxaphil/maxi-media-player/README.md

 mediaBrowserTitle: My favorites # default is 'All favorites'.
 Use this to change the title for the media browser/favorites section.

 # volumes specific
-skipApplyButtonWhenGrouping: true # default is false.
-Will skip the apply button when grouping.
+hideVolumeCogwheel: true # default is false.
+Will hide the cogwheel for the volumes section.
 ```

 ## Using individual section cards